-Let the world come to you via TV, internet
+Let the world come to you via TV, Internet

 Meanwhile, we at the Gondolier are pedaling as fast as we can to keep up with the seemingly hour-by-hour changes mandated by the government and health authorities to somehow put a stop to this virus and get us more quickly back to normal.

 It seems that no sooner do we write something when along comes a newer press release to change that.
-Now that so much has been shut down, there will be much less of that occurring but I know there will still be some changes mandated by how we must deal with the virus now and in the future.
+Now that so much has been shut down, there will be much less news of that sort, but I know there will still be some changes mandated for how we must deal with the virus now and in the future.

 Support your local businesses and arts organizations any way you can.
 If you don’t, many of these places you have loved to visit may not make it.
 So order some meals to be delivered and buy some tickets for the coming season at Venice Theatre, Venice Symphony, Venice Concert Band and any other venue you enjoy.
-Join the Venice Art Center now if you are not already a member and plan to take some lessons there or at the theater or other venue as soon as things begin to return to normal.
+Join the Venice Art Center now if you are not already a member.
+Plan to take some lessons there or at the theater or another venue as soon as authorities give the “All clear.”

-When you go grocery shopping, consider the workers in those stores who are risking their own health to keep the shelves stocked with the things you need.
-If you suspect you have been in contact with someone who might have contracted the virus, have your groceries delivered and left outside your door.
-Do not enter the store where you might contaminate everything you touch from tomatoes to cereal boxes.
+When you go grocery shopping, consider the workers, who are risking their own health to keep the shelves stocked with the things you need.
+If you suspect you have been in contact with someone who might have contracted the virus, do not enter these stores, as you might contaminate everything you touch, from tomatoes to cereal boxes.
+Instead, have your groceries delivered and left outside your door.

-The more safety measures we all take, the sooner this could be over and we can get back to going to concerts and the theater and art shows and picnics at the beach or in the parks, concerts at the gazebo and fishing at the pier and dining in our favorite restaurants and shopping for all the things we really need to try on before we buy them.
+The more safety measures we all take, the sooner this may be over and we can get back to going to concerts and the theater and art shows and picnics at the beach or in the parks, concerts at the gazebo and fishing at the pier, dining in our favorite restaurants and shopping for all the things we really need to try on before we buy.
 (What looks good on the hangar might not be so great in the mirror.)

 Meanwhile, thanks for supporting your community paper.
-Share photos of what you are doing to stay busy and healthy and most of all — be well.
+Share with us photos of what you are doing to stay busy and healthy.
+Most of all — be well.

 Post a comment as